The website for the Didcot & District Woodturners Club

 Our members ( male and female, young and old ) range from beginners who had never touched a lathe before, through the keen 'intermediate' hobbyists who probably make up the bulk of the membership, to working full time professionals.

 The more experienced members of the club often get involved in demonstrating Woodturning to interested groups which might sound a little daunting but can be great fun.
 Recently members have put on a very successful demo for the Young Farmers ( first time we have ever had a thank you card afterwards ).
-During the course of 2018 we will be spending two separate weeks in the community shop in the Abingdon precinct where we will have three or four lathes in action.
-We have been there several times before and it is always popular.
+During the course of 2018 we spent two separate weeks in the community freespace shop in the Abingdon precinct where we had four lathes in action.
+We will probably repeat this in 2019 as it is always popular.

 The club is an associate member/branch of the Association of Woodturners of Great Britain and as such is able to access their body of tutors and qualified demonstrators.
 The ‘AWGB’ is the governing body in the UK and has strong ties with both the ‘Worshipful Company of Turners’ and the ‘Register of Professional Turners’ all of which serve to provide knowledge and inspiration to our amateur or ‘hobby’ turners.